What Is Adderall?

 Are You or Someone You Know Addicted to Adderall?

 It can be hard to notice someone struggling with substance use, and sometimes even hard to tell if you yourself are struggling.
-There are common signs, however, and looking for these in friends or loved ones — or even yourself — can help determine if you may be struggling with Adderall use.
+There are common signs of Adderall abuse, however, and looking for these in friends or loved ones — or even yourself — can help determine if you may be struggling with Adderall use.

 Drastic changes in lifestyle, behavior, and mood can often be signs; there is a larger problem.
 From mood swings to selling things that were or are important to them or loved ones, these are the kinds of social effects that may have a substance use problem behind them.